Parallels/vagrant-parallels/website/docs/source/docs/boxes/base.html.md

 ---
-page_title: "Creating a Base Box"
+page_title: "Creating a Base Box Manually"
 sidebar_current: "boxes-base"
 ---

-# Creating a Base Box
+# Creating a Base Box Manually

 <div class="alert alert-warn">
 	<p>
 		<strong>Warning: Advanced Topic!</strong> Creating a base box can be a
 		time consuming and tedious process, and is not recommended for new Vagrant users.
-If you're just getting started with Vagrant, we recommend trying to find <a href="https://app.vagrantup.com/parallels">
+If you're just getting started with Vagrant, we recommend trying to find <a href="https://app.vagrantup.com/boxes/search?provider=parallels">
 		existing base boxes</a> to use first.
 	</p>
 </div>

+We strongly recommend [using Packer](/docs/boxes/packer.html) to create reproducible builds for your base boxes, as well as automating the builds.

-This page documents the box format so that you can create your own base boxes manually.
+This page documents the box format in case if you want to create your own base boxes manually, from the existing virtual machine.

 Prior to reading this page, please check out the [basics of the Vagrant box file format](https://www.vagrantup.com/docs/boxes/format.html).